 How to Take Advantage of the Booming Automotive Industry

-The automotive industry sales rose by 31.3%—surpassing the industry’s target in 2022.
-Here's how auto entrepreneurs can leverage this good news.
+Automobile sales rose by 31.3%—surpassing the industry’s target in 2022.
+And with trends moving upward, here’s how auto entrepreneurs can leverage this good news.

 The Chamber of Automotive Manufacturers Inc. (CAMPI) and the Truck Manufacturers Association (TMA) released a report, which stated that their 2022 total sales increased by 31.3%.
 Compared to the 2021 sales of 268,488 automobiles, the automotive industry posted a sales increase to 352,596—exceeding last year’s target of 336,000 units.